Skip to main content

-If your app is targeting API level 28 (Android 9.0) or above, you must include the following declaration within the<application>
+If your app is targeting API level 28 (Android 9.0) or above, you must include the following declaration within the <application> element of AndroidManifest.xml.

 If your app is targeting a lower API level, this is handled for you.